thefalc/instabread-codelab-sample/README.md

 ## Getting set up

 ### Get the starter code
-In a terminal, clone the Instabread sample code to your project’s working directory with the following command:
+In a terminal, clone the Instabread sample code to your project's working directory with the following command:

 ```shell
 git clone https://github.com/thefalc/instabread-codelab-sample